CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 pks get-credentials my-cluster
 ```

-2.3 Verify all the pods needed for the planespotter app - front-end, redis, DBC Sync services and App server (7 total) have been deployed and have entered Running state
+2.3 Verify all the pods needed for the planespotter app (`planespotter-frontend`, `planespotter-app`, `redis`, `adsb-sync`, and `mysql-0`, 7 pods in total) have been deployed and have entered `Running` state.

+**Note**: If you have not deployed the planespotter app, please refer to the [Planespotter Application](https://github.com/CNA-Tech/PKS-Ninja/tree/Pks1.4/LabGuides/DeployPlanespotter-DP6539) lab to deploy the application with persistent storage.

 ```bash
 kubectl get pods --namespace planespotter